hotandfresh/data-structures-and-algorithms/DataStructures/Graph.md

 ## Approach & Efficiency

+## Classes
+- Node: the graph implemented consists of nodes. nodes have a value, a flag indicating if it has been visited and a list of edges connected to it.

+- Edge: an edge will have a node attach to it and a weight

+- Graph:

 ## Methods
 ```addNode```: add a new node to the graph. takes in the value of that node and returns the added node.